Dogs are cute and cuddly. They can never do any harm, right?

 Wrong.
 Unfortunately, dogs are not always as cute and cuddly as they may seem.
 A dog can actually be quite vicious and aggressive, which can lead to an innocent person becoming the victim of a dog bite.
 Sadly, a large number of these bites are a result of a negligent owner or caretaker.

 We commonly forget that dogs are animals and carry bacteria that can be extremely dangerous to humans.
-When the dangerous bacteria enters the human body during a dog bite, the result will often be a serious infection.
+When dangerous bacteria enter the human body during a dog bite, the result will often be a serious infection.
 One of those common infections is called cellulitis, and it is caused when staphylococcus bacteria overwhelm the body’s defenses.

 Cellulitis can be treated with antibiotics by a healthcare professional, but it should also be treated at home.
 To help recovery and keep cellulitis from coming back, a dog bite victim who is suffering from cellulitis should: